What to expect on results days, the documents you receive, and where to go for advice and guidance.

 For summer 2022 exam results, your results slips will show unit results (which were absent from results slips in summer 2021 except for Functional Skills).

 As well as your overall grade, you’ll also be able to see component-level marks and the grade for any endorsement elements (such as the GCSE English Spoken Language endorsement).

 You can view example results slips for GCSE and A-Levels.

 Symbols used in results slips

 No result (X) and Pending (Q) grades indicate that a result is not being issued.
-If you have one of these grades on your results slip, please get in touch with your school.
+If you have one of these grades on your results slip, please get in touch with your school or college.

 9 to 1 grading for GCSEs